rajitha123k/embeddable-meetings-widget/README.md

   * Use `theme="light"` as prop value in Meetings widget.

 And if no theme is chosen it selects the browser's theme by default.

+### Draggable

+Developers can choose if the widget needs to be draggable or not by setting:

+`draggable: true` if you want the widget to be draggable `draggable: false` if you want the widget in a particular place

 ### Remote Video Layout